-The police can try to get your personal data either in accordance with § 163b of the German Code of Criminal Procedure (StPO, when a person is accused of having committed either a crime or a misdemeanour), or to prevent a danger according to § 181 Communal Law of Schleswig-Holstein (LVwG SH) / § 13 Nds.
-Polizeiund Ordnungsgesetz (NPOG)/ § 12 Sicherheit und Ordnungsgesetz Hamburg (SOG HH); thus, if police thinks you are brewing some kind of a plan.
+The police can try to get your personal data either in accordance with § 163b of the German Code of Criminal Procedure (StPO, when a person is accused of having committed either a crime or a misdemeanour), or to prevent a danger according to § 29 Gesetz über die öffentliche Sicherheit und Ordnung in Mecklenburg-Vorpommern (Sicherheits- und Ordnungsgesetz - SOG M-V); thus, if police thinks you are brewing some kind of a plan.
 You should always ask why they are checking you in particular and what the grounds of that identity check are.
 Under the police law, the police is not allowed to check your identity when you are participating in a demonstration.
 The law says you have to provide the following: first name, family or birth name, date and place of birth, family status, profession (e.g. student, employee), place of residence, nationality.
 Most of that can be found on the ID they demand to see.
 If you do not carry your ID you can also provide the information verbally.
 You do not need to give any other information.

 German citizens are not obliged to carry their ID card, foreigners unfortunately are.
-As a foreigner, not carrying one's ID constitutes a misdemeanour.
+As a foreigner, not carrying one's ID may constitutes a misdemeanour.
 If you and others decide to identify yourself, you could also collect the IDs of everyone around you and hand them to the police as a stack, or just toss all of them on the floor.
 This makes it more difficult for them to identify who is who, hence, hinders them - and you can have fun watching the police trying to identify you.